 Day 1: Learning the Beginner Basics of Ice Climbing in Ouray

-After meeting up with Chris, we walked over to the man-made park and he gave us a quick lesson on the basics of ice climbing including posture, how to swing the ice axes, how to kick your feet into the ice with the crampons, how to dress to not be a human popsicle, etc. My key takeaway is to stand in a triangle form and swing directly in front of you.
+After meeting up with Chris, we walked over to the man-made park and he gave us a quick lesson on the basic techniques of ice climbing including proper posture, how to swing the ice tools, how to kick your feet into the ice with the crampons, how to dress to not be a human popsicle, etc. My key takeaway is to stand in a triangle form and swing directly centered in front of you.

 I’m really slow at ice climbing – I’m sure it’s partially because I’m a beginner, and partially because of my fear of heights.
 After our crash course, we got in two climbs.
 I didn’t make it up either climbs because I got in my own head – I made it up halfway and decided it was a good time to come down.

 Day 2: Getting Over the Mental Hurdle of Heights/ Falling when Ice Climbing

 To start, day 2 of ice climbing in Ouray went a lot better – sort of.
 I mean, I ended strong and that’s what counts, right?

 We spent all day at the park and took turns climbing since there were three of us.
 I did three climbs this day and didn’t fully finish any of them (although I count the last one as the top since I was basically almost there).

 Mind over Matter: Ice climbing is physically demanding, but for me, it’s much more mentally challenging.
 Sometimes I question why I do this to myself- why do I put myself in situations where I am high off the ground and start to panic.
 It doesn’t even have to be that high… 10-20 feet already makes my heart race.
 I always come back to this: I want to experience new things, I know it’s all in my head, and don’t look down.
 I used to be that person that wants to look down regardless, but I’ve learned it’ll just add to my anxiety.